NERD’s Director Rafa Cortés on the power of printing and how to find the best ideas.

 Introducing… Juan Pablo Zaramella, Guinness World Record Holder

-Onion1 - Nerd Blog - Introducing… Juan Pablo Zaramella, Guinness World Record Holder
+onion1 - NERD Blog - Introducing… Juan Pablo Zaramella, Guinness World Record Holder

 Late last year, NERD welcomed yet another gifted animation director to our roster, Juan Pablo Zaramella whose love falls in storytelling using comedic ingredients to create seamless spots mainly through stop-motion, pixilation and filmography techniques.